 Complications may result from the underlying disease causing the central sleep apnea.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of sleep apnea.
-Central sleep apnea is usually diagnosed in patients who are already severely ill.
+Call your provider if you have symptoms of sleep apnea.
+Central sleep apnea is usually diagnosed in people who are already severely ill.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.